codefresh-io/docs.codefresh.io/_docs/ci-cd-guide/packaging-compilation.md

 When you use Codefresh for Continuous Integration, one of the most basic tasks is compiling and packaging applications.
 Even though Codefresh has native support for Docker artifacts, it still works great with traditional (non-dockerized) applications that don't use a Dockerfile for the actual build.

-## How Codefresh build machines work
+## Using Docker as a CI/CD environment

 Unlike other CI solutions that you might be familiar with, Codefresh builders are very simple.
 They have only Docker installed and nothing else.
 When you run a Codefresh pipeline you choose a Docker image that will be used as a CI/CD environment.
 Once the pipeline runs, the Docker image is automatically launched by Codefresh and thus you have access to all the tools that it contains.
 Once the pipeline finishes, all Docker images that were used for the pipeline are discarded and the build machine reverts back to the original state.